BMI Federal Credit Union

 Understanding your Credit Card Debt

 First, know the total.
 Gather your statements and assess your total credit card debt and the exact interest rate for each card.

 Second, check your credit rating report.
-This can be done using any national credit reporting agencies.
-As a member of BMI FCU, one of our Certified Financial Counselors can get your credit report help you make sense of your credit rating and correct any errors.
+This can be done using any of the national credit reporting agencies.
+As a member of BMI FCU, one of our Certified Financial Counselors can get your credit report, help you make sense of your credit rating, and correct any errors.